-Each year, the Nieman Foundation awards paid fellowships to journalists working in print, broadcast, digital and audiovisual media.
-Journalists and other professionals working in positions that support journalism, such as the business or technology departments of news companies.
+The Nieman Foundation awards paid fellowships to journalists working in print, broadcast, digital and audiovisual media each year.
+Journalists and other professionals work in positions that support journalism, such as news companies’ business or technology departments.

-The Nieman-Berkman Klein Fellowship in Journalism Innovation brings individuals to Harvard University to work on a specific course of research or a specific project relating to journalism innovation.
+The Nieman-Berkman Klein Fellowship in Journalism Innovation brings individuals to Harvard University to work on a specific course of research or a project relating to journalism innovation.

 User Review( votes)